 On the surface, it’s embarrassing to have those red, blue, or purple veins crawling all over your beautiful legs like spider webs or bulging knotted ropes.
 You feel self-conscious, awkward, and you have a desire to shirk from society.

 Varicose veins can also be extremely dangerous.
 The tiniest of scratches can lead to unstoppable bleeding, your skin turns hard and scaly, and you develop leg ulcers, i.e., non-healing wounds on your legs.

 Most people think that spider veins and varicose veins are a purely cosmetic issue caused by old age.

 But that’s not true.

 They are indicative of an underlying disease called Chronic Venous Insufficiency.

-Venous Insufficiency is an extremely dangerous medical condition.
-It may simply be annoying in its early stages, but it can quickly progress and turn lethal if left untreated.
+Venous Insufficiency can be a dangerous medical condition.
+It may simply be annoying in its early stages, but it can quickly progress and cause many medical issues if left untreated.

 In this article, we offer a thorough overview of what venous insufficiency is and how to identify its signs and symptoms.
 If you have venous insufficiency, you’ll be able to receive diagnosis before it’s too late.